-- Open the (2) folding arms on the bracket making П sure they lock in position. - Slide the grill onto the (2) arms against the stops. П Make sure the grill is fully on the arms. - Insert the retaining pins into the arms. П - To remove the grill, remove the retaining pins and simply slide it off of the bracket arms.
+- Slide the grill onto the (2) arms against the stops.
+Make sure the grill is fully on the arms. - Insert the retaining pins into the arms. \square - To remove the grill, remove the retaining pins and simply slide it off of the bracket arms.
 Wait until grill has cooled down before removing it.